-Attachments Browser All the rich media attachments you’ve added to your notes are organised by the type and the date they were added, making them easy to find.
+Attachments Browser All the rich media attachments you’ve added to your notes are organized by the type and the date they were added, making them easy to find.

 Convenient text styles Format your notes with titles, paragraph headings, and bulleted and numbered lists.

 Fast and easy checklists Click the Checklist button in the main Notes toolbar to create an interactive to-do list.
-Click bullets to tick off items as they are completed.
+Click bullets to check off items as they are completed.